-Substitution of ordinary shares of US Sirnaomics to the Company's ordinary shares under 2008 Stock Incentive Plan and 2016 Stock Incentive Plan
+Substitution of ordinary shares of US Sirnaomics to the Company's ordinary shares under the 2016 Stock Incentive Plan

-As part of the group reorganization in connection with the listing of the Company's share on the Hong Kong Stock Exchange, US Sirnaomics would i) substitute 1 share of ordinary share of US Sirnaomics under the 2008 Stock incentive Plan and 2016 Stock incentive Plan to 1 share of ordinary share of the Company and ii) assume on the same terms and conditions as the 2008 Stock incentive Plan and the 2016 Stock incentive Plan for issuance of stock options, stock appreciation rights, and restricted stock under the 2021 Stock Incentive Plan as defined and detailed below.
-The directors of the Company considered that the modification of terms of 2008 Stock Incentive Plan and 2016 Stock Incentive Plan have no material change in fair value of the share options at the date of modification.
+As part of the group reorganization in connection with the listing of the Company's share on the Hong Kong Stock Exchange, US Sirnaomics would i) substitute 1 share of ordinary share of US Sirnaomics under 2016 Stock incentive Plan to 1 share of ordinary share of the Company and ii) assume on the same terms and conditions as the 2016 Stock incentive Plan for issuance of stock options, stock appreciation rights, and restricted stock under the 2021 Stock Incentive Plan as defined and detailed below.
+The directors of the Company considered that the modification of terms of 2016 Stock Incentive Plan have no material change in fair value of the share options at the date of modification.

-The following table discloses movements of the share options held by directors, senior management, employees and non-employee during the year ended December 31, 2023 under 2016 Stock Incentive Plan:
+The following table discloses movements of the share options during the year ended December 31, 2024 under 2016 Stock Incentive Plan: